gvwilson/thirdbit/src/fiction/iffy/index.md

 why not put some tech in their heads so that they can talk to their ships?"

 Wales kept his eyes on the *Guinevere*'s displays as he spoke.
-"Gayathri's father was the lead scientist on the program.
+"Gayathri's father was one of the scientists on the program.
-He made half a dozen of us before the government cut off his funding.
+They made half a dozen of us before the trillionaires cut the funding.
-We were everything he'd promised, but the water was rising and people were going hungry, and making spacemen in test tubes just didn't seem important any more."
+We were everything they'd promised, but the water was rising and people were going hungry, and making spacemen in test tubes just didn't seem important any more."
 He laughed humorlessly.